-Now that we've looked at some common choices for home builders, what should you look for in order to make the best decision for your company?
-Below, I've bulleted out several items and questions to consider:
+Now that we've looked at some common choices for home builders, what features should you look for in a CRM?
+Below are several items and questions to consider:

 - Is it easy to use?

-- Example: Email tools such as Mail Chimp or Constant Contact
+- Email tools such as Mail Chimp or Constant Contact

-- Example: Marketing Automation tools such as HubSpot or Marketo
+- Marketing Automation tools such as HubSpot or Marketo

-- Example: Project Management tools such as Co-Construct or Build Tools
+- Project Management tools such as Co-Construct or Build Tools

 - Does it have the basic features you need right now?